TanuTiwari4722/Legal_record_Information_Extraction/README.md

     * `images/` : Contains land record images with annotated bounding boxes produced by the OCR model.
     * `jsons/` :  Contains structured JSON files with extracted information from the land records.

 5. `process_results.ipynb` : A notebook that consolidates all the extracted JSON files into a single table or pandas DataFrame for further analysis or export.
+The table of information extracted out of land records could be at found in [this](process_results.ipynb) file